tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/产品简介/产品功能/媒体加工处理_intl_en.md

 - You can crop images to circles or rectangles.

-### Intelligent image recognition
+### Image moderation
 VOD leverages AI technologies to detect inappropriate content in images.
 The result generated includes the recognition type, labels of the detected inappropriate content, confidence score, and handling suggestion.
-- Detects inappropriate content (faces, objects, scenes) in images.
+- It can identify inappropriate content (faces, objects, scenes) in images.
-- Detects inappropriate content based on OCR.
+- It can identify inappropriate content based on OCR.